chetanpanchal94/iOS-swift-MSCrop/README.md

 iOS-Swift-MSCrop
 ===================

 A view allowing user to specify a square or circle area in an image for cropping.
-The user can drag, resize it, move the entire bounding box, or use 2 fingers like a pinch gesture to move and resize square or circle area.
+The user can drag, resize it, move the entire area or use 2 fingers like a pinch gesture to move and resize square or circle area.

 Screenshot
 ===================